dk-liang/Awesome-GPT4-with-Applications/README.md

 - [Morgan Stanley](https://openai.com/customer-stories/morgan-stanley):Morgan Stanley wealth management deploys GPT-4 to organize its vast knowledge base.
 - [Government of Iceland](https://openai.com/customer-stories/government-of-iceland): How Iceland is using GPT-4 to preserve its language.

-## Tutorials and Examples

-coming soon

 ## Libraries and Frameworks

-coming soon

-## Communities and Forums

 coming soon